falcondb/MyNotes/Linux/synchronization/RCU.md

 #### rcu_state
-The rcu_node tree is embedded into the `->node[]` array RCU grace periods are numbered, and the `->gp_seq` field contains the current grace-period sequence number.
+The rcu_node tree is embedded into the `->node[]` array RCU grace periods are numbered, and _the `->gp_seq` field contains the current grace-period sequence number_.
 The bottom two bits are the state of the current grace period, which can be zero for not yet started or one for in progress.
 This field is protected by the root rcu_node structure's `->lock` field.

-There are `->gp_seq` fields in the rcu_node and rcu_data structures as well.
-The fields in the rcu_state structure represent the most current value, and those of the other structures are compared in order to detect the beginnings and ends of grace periods in a distributed fashion.
-The values flow from rcu_state to rcu_node to rcu_data.
+There are `->gp_seq` fields in the rcu_node and rcu_data structures as well. _The fields in the rcu_state structure represent the most current value, and those of the other structures are compared in order to detect the beginnings and ends of grace periods in a distributed fashion.
+The values flow from rcu_state to rcu_node to rcu_data._

 #### rcu_node

+The `->grpnum` field gives this node's position within the children of its parent

 The rcu_node structures' `->gp_seq` fields are the counterparts of the field of the same name in the rcu_state structure.
 They each may lag up to one step behind their rcu_state counterpart.
 If the bottom two bits of a given rcu_node structure's `->gp_seq` field is zero, then this rcu_node structure believes that RCU is idle.

 The `->gp_seq` field of each rcu_node structure is updated at the beginning and the end of each grace period.

 The `->gp_seq_needed` fields record the furthest-in-the-future grace period request seen by the corresponding rcu_node structure.
 The request is considered fulfilled when the value of the `->gp_seq` field equals or exceeds that of the `->gp_seq_needed` field.

-The `->qsmask` field tracks which of this rcu_node structure's children still need to report quiescent states for the current normal grace period.
+_The `->qsmask` field tracks which of this rcu_node structure's children still need to report quiescent states for the current normal grace period_.
 Such children will have a value of 1 in their corresponding bit.
 Note that the leaf rcu_node structures should be thought of as having rcu_data structures as their children.
 Similarly, the `->expmask` field tracks which of this rcu_node structure's children still need to report quiescent states for the current expedited grace period.
 An expedited grace period has the same conceptual properties as a normal grace period, but the expedited implementation accepts extreme CPU overhead to obtain much lower grace-period latency, for example, consuming a few tens of microseconds worth of CPU time to reduce grace-period duration from milliseconds to tens of microseconds.
 The `->qsmaskinit` field tracks which of this rcu_node structure's children cover for at least one online CPU.

 The `->blkd_tasks` field is a list header for the list of blocked and preempted tasks.
 As tasks undergo context switches within RCU read-side critical sections, their task_struct structures are enqueued (via the task_struct's `->rcu_node_entry` field) onto the head of the `->blkd_tasks` list for the leaf rcu_node structure corresponding to the CPU on which the outgoing context switch executed.
 As these tasks later exit their RCU read-side critical sections, they remove themselves from the list.

+The ->wait_blkd_tasks field indicates whether or not the current grace period is waiting on a blocked task.

 #### rcu_segcblist
 The segments are as follows: